Informational Memory Shapes Collective Behavior in Intelligent Swarms

+Intuitively, the opportunist’s discount for older memory shortens effective memory and weakens symmetry breaking.
+Although weighting distant events seems to enhance the breaking, experiments and simulations show the opposite because outdated information dominates.
+In the limit $b \ll 1$, traditionalists rely on a single bit from $M$ collisions earlier, behaving as originalists \cite{solum2018originalism}.\\

+\textit{Conclusion - } {Our system is an ensemble where sensing, memory, and complex response yield adaptive collective behavior \cite{kaspar2021rise}.
+Unlike active matter driven by instantaneous forces or fixed design, agents here self-organize through information-driven dynamics that couple interaction history to motion, producing effective nonreciprocal interactions \cite{reciprocal,chen2024emergent,brandenbourger2019non}.
+The phenomena emerged experimentally first.
+Theory and simulation were then developed to rationalize and quantify them.}

+{Using tools from statistical physics, we map collective opinion dynamics to a potential landscape, yielding a quantitative framework for memory-driven symmetry breaking.
+This extends chiral collective dynamics \cite{scholz2021surfactants,scholz2018rotating,yang2020robust,tan2022odd} to systems where handedness and coordination are emergent computational states, and complements social-polarization models \cite{galam2008sociophysics,axelrod}.
+Although demonstrated with air-table drones, the principles are platform-independent and applicable to biological collectives.
+Our results identify memory as a physical degree of freedom in nonequilibrium systems where past interactions shape future behavior and enable studies of memory-driven collectives that sense, learn, and react \cite{miskin2020electronically,lassiter2025microscopic}.}\\

-We thank Stanley H. Chidzik for PCB manufacture, Huaicheng Chen for the tracking code, Michael te Vrugt for valuable discussions at the early stage of this research, Robert Axelrod, Jie Bao, Ruihua Fan, Daniel Goldman, Stanley Nicholson, Milo\v{s} Nikoli\v{c}, Huy D. Tran, and Bryan VanSaders for helpful discussions.
-The authors acknowledge support from the Center for Physics of Biological Functions in Princeton University and the National Natural Science Foundation of China (No.T2350007, No. 12174041).
+\textit{Acknowledgement - } {We thank Stanley H. Chidzik for PCB manufacture, Huaicheng Chen for the tracking code, Michael te Vrugt for valuable discussions at the early stage of this research, Robert Axelrod, Jie Bao, Ruihua Fan, Daniel Goldman, Stanley Nicholson, Milo\v{s} Nikoli\v{c}, Huy D. Tran, and Bryan VanSaders for helpful discussions.
+We thank Jakob M\"{o}llmann for correcting typos and errors.
+The authors acknowledge the very helpful and valuable advice from the referees.} This work was supported by the Center for Physics of Biological Function at Princeton University and the National Natural Science Foundation of China (Nos.T2350007, 12404239, 12174041).